-Section 29: Cancellations/rescheduling of games are restricted to the week prior to league play.
+Section 30: Cancellations/rescheduling of games are restricted to the week prior to league play.
 All changes should be forwarded in writing to the Board of Directors as well as the proper official's organization, emergency personnel, opponent, and any other game personnel.
 Once league play has begun, cancellations will only be made for inclement weather.
 If the Catholic Schools are closed because of inclement weather, all PAA events are also cancelled.
 Scheduling requests should be submitted at the time the eligibility form is due.
-In emergency situations, all rescheduled events should be scheduled and completed within seven days of original date.
+In emergency situations, all rescheduled events should be scheduled between opposing athletic directors and completed within seven days of original date.
+Rescheduled event info must be sent to the PAA by the Home team's Athletic Director to ensure the coordination of officials.